Christy is Vice President of OCEAN Programs.

 What if the local church in your community viewed entrepreneurs as a group of dreamers who require great investment and yield exponential missional returns?

 All I can tell you is that when one church in the rust-belt city of Cincinnati decided to do that, the city and the nation started talking about it.
 Articles in publications like The Business Courier, The Enquirer, Bloomberg Business, USA Today, Wired Magazine, and more have chronicled the efforts and impact over the years.

 When the church cares about and invests in entrepreneurs, the whole city celebrates.
 When the church invests in entrepreneurs, they are healthier in every dimension of life.
 When the church invests in entrepreneurs, a tide of mission-minded leaders are sent into the city.

 OCEAN is here to help you, church leader, bravely step out to serve entrepreneurs.
 Learn how.

 Read More from OCEAN

 What is the advantage of incorporating your faith into your entrepreneurial journey?
 That is the question being answered today by Chuck Mingo.
 Chuck is the founder and CEO of workingUNDIVIDED and livingUNDIVIDED.
-Chuck is also a pastor at Crossroads Community...
+Below is Chuck's take on what makes faith a difference...